 - Overseeing the development of emergency preparedness and response plans in response to the risks identified.

-- Presenting university-wide emergency response plans to the VP for University Affairs for approval and further presentation to the Executive Group for approval to implement.
+- Presenting university-wide emergency response plans to the VP of Finance and Administration for approval and further presentation to the Executive Group for approval to implement.

 - Assisting with the development of emergency response plans for operational units, and for ensuring they align with the university-wide plan.